Scanning tunneling microscopy current from localized basis orbital density functional theory: Results

 \subsection{Wave function analysis}

 To gain further insights of the tunneling current contributions to the constant height STM image, it is instructive to look at the various propagated wave functions at the surface on which the integral, $M_{ts}$, c.f., \Eqref{Mts}, is evaluated, see \Figref{figCurrent}.
-The gradients in the integral can, to zeroth order, be approximated by an exponential decay in the $\hat{z}$ direction, which means that the the integral $M_{ts}$ is proportional to the overlap of the wave functions on the integration surface.
-To separate the contributions from the different types of channels we further separate the contributions of $s$-, and $p$-type orbitals from the substrate and tip.
-These contributions vary with the tip-position and we therefore present the average with respect to tip position over the full image or over the molecule, i.e., $\left\langle\sum_{s,t\in\left\{s,p,mo\right\}}\left| M_{ts} \right|^2\right\rangle_A$, where the area $A$ is either the full image, or the region delimited by the half way between the maximum and minimum current.
-The resulting plot of the the $\left| M_{ts} \right|^2$ matrix, see \Figref{figCurrent}, separates the contributions from the $s$- and $p$-wave states and allows us to discuss the origin of the STM contrast.
+The gradients in the integral can, to zeroth order, be approximated by an exponential decay in the $\hat{z}$-direction, which means that the integral $M_{ts}$ is proportional to the overlap of the wave functions on the integration surface.
+To separate the contributions from the different types of channels we further separate the contributions of $s$- and $p$-like scattering states from the substrate and tip.
+They are referred to as $s$- and $p$-waves henceforth, not to be confused with $s$- and $p$-orbitals of individual isolated atoms.
+The classification into $s$- and $p$-waves is simply done by visual inspection of the integration surface (see \Figref{figCurrent} a, b, e, and f).
+Note that this means that $p_z$-waves are classified as $s$-waves as they are radially symmetric in the $x$-$y$ plane.
+Scattering states which are not clearly $s$- or $p$-waves in the $x$-$y$ plane are denoted miscellaneous orbitals (m.o.).
+This pragmatic classification is sufficient for the current system.
+However, any unitary mix of the propagated wave functions leaves the physical observables unchanged, and should be considered if the important scattering states have no clear symmetry.
+This means that, e.g., a sign flip of a particular scattering state does not affect the results.
+The contributions from the scattering states vary with the tip-position, and we therefore present the average with respect to tip position over the full image or over the molecule.
+That is, $\left\langle\sum_{s,t\in\left\{s,p,mo\right\}}\left| M_{ts} \right|^2\right\rangle_A$, where the area $A$ is either the full image, \Figref{figCurrent} c (i) and g (i), or the central region over the molecule delimited by the average of maximum and minimum currents, \Figref{figCurrent} c (ii) and g (ii).
+The resulting plot of the the $\left| M_{ts} \right|^2$ matrix, \Figref{figCurrent} c and g, separates the contributions from the $s$- and $p$-wave scattering states and allows us to discuss the origin of the STM contrast.